Vermont South: History

+The original purchaser of the Morack Road area was John Lobb, who in 1862 subdivided the land into a village called Norwich.
+It was to have a central market square, a church at each corner and a cemetery on Canterbury Road.
+All the land outside the town was divided into two or five acre blocks which were meant to be vineyards.
+The peculiar right-angular turns in Morack Road, therefore, were meant to be the ring around the square.
+The development ultimately went bust.

-In 1968, East Burwood was divided into two suburbs; Vermont South and Burwood East.
-This scheme also rezoned 13 properties (about 424 acres) just north of Springvale Road for residential purposes.
-Nunawading Council began approving large-scale residential subdivisions with "Residential C" zoning in early 1968, and subsequent rate increases forced many of Vermont South's orchardists and farmers to sell their landholdings to developers–many of which had kept in the family for over a century.
+The 1968 Metropolitan Melbourne Planning Scheme was divided the locality of East Burwood into two suburbs; Vermont South and Burwood East.
+Additionally, a large portion of land just north ofSpringvale Road was rezoned for residential purposes.
+Subsequent rate increases forced many of orchardists and farmers to sell their landholdings to developers, many of which had kept in the family for over a century.

-Council Engineer William "Bill" Sewart drew up a master plan for Vermont South, so as each parcel of land came up for subdivision the plan had to conform with the road layout and other matters set out in the master plan.
-In conjunction with the Education Department, land was designated for Livingstone and Weeden Primary schools.
+City Engineer Bill Sewart drew up a master plan for Vermont South, so that as each parcel of land came up for subdivision the plan had to conform with the road layout and other matters set out in the master plan.
+In conjunction with the Education Department, land was designated for the Livingstone and Weeden Primary schools.
 A high school site was selected on the south of Burwood Highway, but this ultimately did not proceed.
-Council filed a compulsory land acquisition request with the Supreme Court, which lead to the purchase of 10 acres at Livingstone Road for municipal purposes.
-The Vermont South Library, child care centre, community house, and various sporting facilities were later established on the surrounding site.
+Council filed a compulsory land acquisition request with the Supreme Court, which lead to the purchase of land at Livingstone Road for municipal purposes.
+The Vermont South Library, a child care centre, the Vermont South Community house, and various sporting facilities were later established here.

-The Burwood Rise estate, which occupied a 95-acre area between Livingstone and Stanley Roads and around Dalroy Crescent & Consort Avenue, was developed between 1968–1971 and formed the suburb's first major housing project.
-It aimed to house future customers of the nearby Forest Hill Shopping Centre, which was owned by the estate's developers, Paul Fayman, Maurice Alter and George Herscu.
+The Burwood Rise estate, which occupies a large area between Livingstone and Stanley Roads (and around Dalroy Crescent & Consort Avenue), was developed between 1968 and 1971.
+It formed the suburb's first major housing project and aimed to house future customers of the nearby Forest Hill Shopping Centre, which was owned by the estate's developers, Maurice Alter, Paul Fayman and George Herscu.